DynamicSSSP/HIPC18/README.md

 ### Distributed-memory SSSP update code

 A prebuild of the scala code is provided in the scripts directory.
+To run the code follow the readMe file in the scripts directory.